 Goal Goal/ Objective/ Other Topics Successes, Emergent Issues, Challenges Findings, and Supporting Information (Graphs, reports, indicator results, etc.)

-2. services By June 30, 2024, a minimum of 2053 patient care medical visits and 860 dental visits will be provided. mobile clinic da Borrego Health the Palm Sprin James O Jessi telephone cons Available Mobil flyer distribution the James O Je ays, Nov.
-2 nd and a staff were able gs Family Clinic e Unity Center s sults for potential de Medical servic n at local busine I Nov.
-9 th , due to accommoda and or via Tele taff and Borreg I walk-in patien ses continue to sses, apartmer er.
-The table b to the closure of te patients who chealth.
-Addition to Health ensure ts. be promoted that complexes, chelow shows the Indian Canyon I had an appoint ally, combined end access to tele tu social media a purches, local so total number of I two consecutive Road.
-However, nent to be seen at efforts between the health and and marketed thru hool districts, and at patients seen since
+2. services By June 30, 2024, a minimum of 2053 patient care medical visits and 860 dental visits will be provided.
+During this reporting period, Medical Mobile Services had to be postponed on two consecutive mobile clinic days, Nov.
+2 nd and Nov.
+9 th , due to the closure of Indian Canyon Road.
+However, Borrego Health staff were able to accommodate patients who had an appointment to be seen at the Palm Springs Family Clinic and or via Telehealth.
+Additionally, combined efforts between the James O Jessie Unity Center staff and Borrego Health ensured access to telehealth and telephone consults for potential walk-in patients.
+Available Mobile Medical services continue to be promoted thru social media and marketed thru flyer distribution at local businesses, apartment complexes, churches, local school districts, and at the James O Jessie Unity Center.
+The table below shows the total number of patients seen since the launch of services on July 12, 2021, up to this reporting period.

-Yea r 1
+Year 1

 Month Number of Patients Served Number of Visits Medical Visits Dental Visits Total Uninsured

 July 51 52 52 0 8

 August 59 62 62 0 19

 September 28 31 31 0 5

 October 33 36 36 0 13

 November 24 27 27 0 14

 December 91 101 101 0 31

-January February 171 200 200 0 52
+January 171 200 200 0 52

-March 24 10 43 30 43 30 0 2
+February March 24 43 43 0 4

-April 28 37 37 0 6
+April 10 28 30 37 30 37 0 2

 May 14 23 23 0 3

 June 37 41 41 0 6

 Total 570 683 683 0 160

-Yea r 2
+Year 2

 Month Number of Patients Served Number of Visits Medical Visits Dental Visits Total Uninsured

 July 15 15 15 0 4

 August 38 38 38 0 9

 September 12 13 13 0 5

 October 19 19 19 0 1

 November 9 9 9 0 1

 Total 93 94 94 0 20

-Goal Goal/ Object Other Topic Successes, Emergent Issues, Challenges Findings, and Supporting Information (Graphs, reports, indicator results, etc.) Dental Services continue as reported previously as on hold due to the pandemic and the restrictive space on mobile units conceive as a higher risk of exposure.
+Goal Goal/ Objective/ Other Topics Successes, Emergent Issues, Challenges Findings, and Supporting Information (Graphs, reports, indicator results, etc.) Dental Services continue as reported previously as on hold due to the pandemic and the restrictive space on mobile units conceive as a higher risk of exposure.
 The continued spikes of positive tests have not allowed for implementation due to the high risk of exposure service to the staff, clinicians, and patients.
 However, patients encountered during the medical mobile days are assessed for dental-related needs and referred to Borrego's nearest dental clinic, at either Centro Medico Cathedral City or DHS Health and Wellness Center depending on patient preference.
 This is to assure continuity of care and needs are addressed.
 The recent announcement from CDDPH CHCQ Centralized Program Flex, announcing Governor Newsome to end the COVID state of Emergency as early as February 28, 2023, has brought optimism to our mobile dental team as this will mean the ability to return to normal operations including use of mobile unit space.
 Out dental leadership, team has already begun conversations to discuss the potential launch date for dental services at the DHG community, more will be reported in our next month's progress report.